tbgracy/RapidMangaDL/README.md

 ## Installation

+You can download windows executable from [Latest Release](https://github.com/shhossain/RapidMangaDL/releases/latest)

-To install Manga Downloader, you can use `pip`:
+Or you can use `pip`:

 ```bash
 pip install RapidMangaDL